 6. What is the cost to play Hawks basketball?

 The cost for Hawks Basketball can change from year-to-year primarily based on our gym provider’s adjustments in gym usage fees.
-Once you are asked to join a team the cost to play basketball for the 2019-20 season is an ALL INCLUSIVE cost of $385.
+Once you are asked to join a team the cost to play basketball for the 2019-20 season is still being evaluated due to increase gym cost.
 Any registration after October 4th will incur a $25 late fee.

 7. What does the registration fee cover?